Research

 Research Core for Future Crops

 The objectives of this core are to exploit new research topics that are expected to be important in the near future and to advance future-oriented studies in plant stress science.
-Collaboration with Jomo Kenyatta University of Agriculture and Technology (Kenya, Eastern Africa) will be promoted towards an ultimate goal to enable crop production under stressful conditions.

-Crop Functional Innovation Research Team
+Crop Functional Innovation Research Team (July 2017 – March 2024)

 This research team was organized in July 2017 with the mission of “Upgrading barley genetic modification technology and related basic technologies” and “Organizing a joint research for crop innovation using barley“.
 We are consolidating a joint research system in various fields such as barley transformation technology, barley-microbe interaction, seed starch engineering, environmental stress science/resistant breeding, and contribute to the development of plant science and resources.

-Associate Professor: Hiroshi Hisano team leader, serving concurrently
+Professor: Hiroshi Hisano (team leader, serving concurrently)

 Back to Top